 - A federal employee who sued the government in district court under both the Equal Pay Act and Title VII of the Civil Rights Act of 1964.
-Her Equal Pay Act claim was transferred to the CFC-where it was dismissed under Section 1500. - Property owners who claimed in the CFC that the government had taken their property without just compensation.
-Their claim was dismissed because they had previously sued in district court based on a tort theory. - A government contractor that filed a bid protest claim in the CFC.
-The case was dismissed because the plaintiff had previously sued in district court under the
+Her Equal Pay Act claim was transferred to the CFC-where it was dismissed under Section 1500.
+178 - Property owners who claimed in the CFC that the government had taken their property without just compensation.
+Their claim was dismissed because they had previously sued in district court based on a tort theory.
+179 - A government contractor that filed a bid protest claim in the CFC.
+The case was dismissed because the plaintiff had previously sued in district court under the Administrative Procedure Act-even though the district court had already dismissed on the ground that the plaintiff's exclusive remedy was in the CFC.
+180

-&lt;sup>186 559 F.3d 1284 (Fed.
+177 559 F.3d 1284 (Fed.
 Cir.
 2009), cert. granted, 78 U.S.L.W.
 3687 (Apr.
 19, 2010) (No. 09-846).